Code-Institute-Submissions/HTML-Essentials-Portfolio-Project/README.md

 ### Unfixed Bugs

-Difficulty making text bold whilst keeping the background image's opacity.
+Regarding the Div's that build the various timeline 'panels'.
+I had difficulty making the text bold and highlighted whilst keeping the background image's opacity to generate a clear contrast.
+I struggled to find a clear method to address this through just CSS and HTML and decided it would be best to place the text alongside the image instead of on top.

 ## Deployment